Find Affordable College Courses

 On average, nutrition science graduates from TWU take out $28,211 in student loans while working on their degree.

-A rank of #5 on this year’s list means The University of Texas Rio Grande Valley is a great place for nutrition science students.
-UT Rio Grande Valley is a fairly large public school located in the city of Edinburg.
+The excellent programs at The University of Texas Rio Grande Valley helped the school earn the #5 place on this year’s ranking of the best nutrition science schools in Texas.
+UT Rio Grande Valley is a very large public school located in the medium-sized city of Edinburg.

 #6